Useful Computer Numeral Guide

 All modern computing is based on binary numbers:

-Bit: b - Binary Digit; a single digit that can have two values: '0' or '1' - hence "Binary" ("Bi-" means "Two-something" in Latin).
+Bit: b - Binary Digit; a single digit that can have two values: '0' or '1'- hence "Binary" ("Bi-" means "Two-something" in Latin).
 All numbers stored in computers are represented in strings of bits.
 Thus, all "round" numbers are in some way divisible by two, asuch as: (2^n)...
-2,4,8,16,32,64 etc.
+2,4,8,16,32,64 and so on.

 Byte: B - A clump of 8 bits.
 Normally this is the smallest chunk of memory that a computer can address (access or store in memory).
 Also known as an "octet", especially in Francophile tounge.